Ocean Shore Railroad: History

+The southern section opened in May 1906 to Swanton with regular service starting in June.
+The parallel Coastline Railway was completed in 1907 and purchased by the Southern Pacific, depriving the Ocean Shore of freight traffic.
+The northern section opened on October 2, 1907 to Tobin.
+With a financial panic brewing, it was hoped that starting service would generate revenue to help complete the line.

+Extensions to the southern section followed in 1908: Granada in June, Ocean Shore in October, and finally Tunitas Glen.
+Shuttle service on this section was provided by a Stanley Steamer.
+Despite significant passenger patronage, especially on weekends, the railroad never recovered from losses in the 1906 earthquake and failed to attract enough freight traffic to cover increasing deficits.
+The company filed for bankruptcy in 1909, though operations continued mostly uninterrupted.
+When the company was sold to bondholders in 1911, the bankruptcy receiver revealed that they had the funds on hand to bridge the north and south segments and complete the line, though the bondholders considered this move too risky.
+With new ownership, the company was renamed to the Ocean Shore Railroad Company.
+Finances had improved by 1912, with the line showing a profit that year.
+The San Francisco Municipal Railway began running their H Potrero streetcar along the Ocean Shore line on Potrero, double tracking the shared section.

 Completion of the Pedro Mountain Road in 1913 provided additional competition to the railroad, particularly since many farmers began using trucks to transport their produce to San Francisco, instead of paying expensive freight charges.
+Tracks near Pedro Valley were washed out in January 1916, halting service as tracks were relocated around Devil's Slide.

-Mainline service was abandoned in 1920.
+Mainline service was abandoned in 1920 following a labor walkout.
 The line north from Santa Cruz was leased to the San Vicente Lumber Company, which continued to use the tracks until 1923.
-Electrified trackage within the city of San Francisco, which served major industries, was operated for many years, in part by the San Francisco Muni.
+Electrified tracks within the city of San Francisco, which served major industries, were operated for many years, in part by the San Francisco Muni.
 A segment of the railroad in the southeast section of San Francisco was also operated by the Western Pacific Railroad.
 This section was in use until the mid-1980s and was the last part of the Ocean Shore in operation.

 Following abandonment, the railroad company fought for decades over ownership of their right-of-way, large portions of which they had purchased wholesale rather than as easements.
-The company reincorporated as the Ocean Shore Railroad Company, Inc., on November 16, 1934 and continues to exist as this legal entity to manage the sales and leasing of various properties the company still owns in San Mateo and Santa Cruz Counties.
+The company reincorporated as the Ocean Shore Railroad Company, Inc., on November 16, 1934, and continued to exist as this legal entity for many years in order to manage the sales and leasing of various properties the company still owned in San Mateo and Santa Cruz Counties.
+This corporation was legally terminated on December 31, 1994.

 Remnants

+Gorilla Barbeque in Pacifica uses a boxcar that was once part of the Ocean Shore Railroad.
+Parts of the right of way were reused for Highway 1.